Where the county name appears in bold, the relevant page opens in a new window

+This page is a jumping off point to look at maps of Roman roads around Britain.
 Roman roads, together with Roman aqueducts and the vast standing Roman army (in the 2nd century, ca. 30 legions plus around 400 auxiliary units, totalling ca. 400,000 troops, of which ca. 50,000 deployed in Britain), constituted the three most impressive features of the Roman Empire.
 In Britain, as in other provinces, the Romans constructed a comprehensive network of paved trunk roads (i.e. surfaced highways) during their nearly four centuries of occupation (43 - 410 AD).
-This article focuses on the ca. 2,000 mi (3,200 km) of Roman roads in Britain shown on the Ordnance Survey's Map of Roman Britain.
-This contains the most accurate and up-to-date layout of certain and probable routes that is readily available to the general public.

 The pre-Roman Britons used mostly unpaved trackways for their communications, including very ancient ones running along elevated ridges of hills, such as the South Downs Way, now a public long-distance footpath.
 By the first century BC, they had begun engineering roads.
 After the Roman invasion, the road network was expanded.
 Roman roads were surveyed and built from scratch, with the aim of connecting key points by the most direct possible route.
 The roads were all paved, to permit even heavy freight-wagons to be used in all seasons and weather.